elliottxp/green-box/index.md

     "Drive somewhere 1 hour away",
     "Meditate for 5 minutes",
     "Play a board game",
-    "Go get an icey creamy",
+    "Go get an ice creamy",
     "Eat pizza and watch the sunset",
     "Go to botanical gardens or arboretum",
     "Go bowling",